MicroEJ/docs/DeviceDeveloperGuide/linker/elf.rst

 A symbol is an entity made of a name and a value.
-A symbol may be absolute (link-time constant) or relative to a section: Its value is unknown until LINKER has assigned a definitive position to the target section.
+A symbol may be absolute (link-time constant) or relative to a section: Its value is unknown until MicroEJ Linker has assigned a definitive position to the target section.
 A symbol can be local to the relocatable file or global to the system.
 All global symbol names should be unique in the system (the name is the key that connects an unresolved symbol reference to a symbol definition).
 A section may need the value of symbols to be fully
 resolved: the address of a function called, address of a static variable, etc.